icdar21-mapseg/coco-pano-ext-demo/README.md

 ![png](README_files/README_7_0.png)

-## COCO metrics from segmentation and labelmaps
+## COCO metrics from segmentation images and labelmaps

 While the evaluation framework is graph-based, the function enables assessing directly the quality of segmentations from images.
 You can provide either: